-Fig. 48 shows the rate of poisoning of Nitella by copper chloride; in this case the concentration was varied over a 10,000 fold range but the time only changed about 20 fold and the curve follows the relation $C^{\frac{1}{3}}t = \text{constant.}$ of concentrations is obtained when the logarithms of the time and of the concentration are plotted.
-The writer collected a considerable number of examples in which time-concentration relations for the destruction of small organisms had been measured (CLARK, 19332).
+Fig. 48 shows the rate of poisoning of Nitella by copper chloride; in this case the concentration was varied over a 10,000 fold range but the time only changed about 20 fold and the curve follows the relation $C^{\frac{1}{3}}t = \text{constant}$ .

+The examples given show that in the case of drugs acting on small organisms a linear relation over a considerable range of concentrations is obtained when the logarithms of the time and of the concentration are plotted.
+The writer collected a considerable number of examples in which time-concentration relations for the destruction of small organisms had been measured (Clark, 1933).
 He found that in all cases a linear relation was found over a considerable range of concentrations between log. concentrations and log. time.
 The value of n in the formula $c^n t = \text{constant}$ varied from 0.3 to 1.3.